microsoft/vscode-wiki/Smoke-Test.md

 #### Markdown
 * Open `readme.md` and open the preview side by side
-* Make changes to the `readme.m`d and verify they are reflected live on the preview
+* Make changes to the `readme.md` and verify they are reflected live on the preview

 #### JavaScript
 * Open `bin/www`